ProSolo/benchmarking_prosolo/analysis_pipelines/README.md

 Point the `settings`->`capture` entry in the respective `config.yaml`s to the location containing the two above created versions of the file.

+The same has to be done with a different capture kit for the `Wang2014` dataset.
+The respective BED file is no longer provided by Illumina, but can be found [via this Biostars answer](https://www.biostars.org/p/144554/#144561).

 ### `pipeline.wrapper.bash`